Crudine Ridge Wind Farm

 Delivered by world leaders in renewable energy.

-Construction of the project has commenced and will be fully operational by late 2019.
+Construction of the project has commenced and will be fully operational by early 2021.

-Crudine Ridge Wind Farm is under construction with completion expected in late 2019.
+Crudine Ridge Wind Farm is under construction with completion expected in early 2021.

 Crudine Ridge Wind Farm, located 45km south of Mudgee in NSW, will be constructed by GE Renewable Energy and Zenviron, who will install 37 x GE 3.63MW wind turbines which will reach a height of 160 m.
 The transmission grid connection will be constructed, owned and operated by Transgrid.